Summit High School (New Jersey): Athletics

 The Summit High School Hilltoppers compete in the Union County Interscholastic Athletic Conference, which is comprised of public and private high schools in Union County and was established following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association Prior to the NJSIAA's 2010 realignment, the school had competed as part of the Iron Hills Conference, which included public and private high schools in Essex, Morris and Union counties.
 With 875 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group III for most athletic competition purposes, which included schools with an enrollment of 761 to 1,058 students in that grade range.
 The football team competes in Division 3 of the Big Central Football Conference, which includes 60 public and private high schools in Hunterdon, Middlesex, Somerset, Union and Warren counties, which are broken down into 10 divisions by size and location.
-The school was classified by the NJSIAA as Group III North for football for 2018–2020.
+The school was classified by the NJSIAA as Group III North for football for 2024–2026, which included schools with 700 to 884 students.

-The school participates as the host school / lead agency for a joint wrestling team with Chatham High School.
-This co-op program operates under agreements scheduled to expire at the end of the 2023–24 school year.

-Summit High School's athletic teams were the winner of the 2014-15 ShopRite Cup for Group III, finishing with 67 points, one point ahead of Northern Highlands Regional High School.

-The boys' basketball team won the Group III (then known as Class B) state championship in 1929, defeating Weehawken High School by a score of 25–24 in the tournament final.
-The 2005 team won the North II, Group II state sectional championship with a 61–58 win over Hillside High School.